pbnj/awesome-podcasts/README.md

 > Podcasts related to tech vendors

+- [On Cloud](http://oncloud.deloitte.libsynpro.com) - Decoding the state of cloud computing in the enterprise with leading practices, real-world examples, and candid advice from industry leaders and specialists
 - [Tech ONTAP](https://soundcloud.com/techontap_podcast) - Dive into all-things NetApp, including storage, public &amp; private cloud, and much more